gantry/docs/pages/01.gantry5/05.advanced/06.php-functions/docs.md

 ```
 {% endverbatim %}

-For the sake of the example, the Particle is going to be an extremely simple one and this is the content we will use for its files:
+For the sake of the example, the particle is going to be an extremely simple one and this is the content we will use for its files:

 ##### mobile_detect.html.twig